-“Yes, your honor, that is correct, everything is resolved,” Chemtob replies.
+“Yes, your honour, that is correct, everything is resolved,” Chemtob replies.
 “We’ve been working very hard.
 We do have a settlement.”

 Mosberg meanwhile promised that the divorce would be finalized with a signed agreement submitted to the judge by next week.

 Wary of both attorneys, Justice Sattler said, “Until I actually see the proof, I’m going to hold your feet to the fire a little bit.”
 She added, “I do trust and believe that this is happening, however, I’m going to keep control of the case to make sure this gets done and get them divorced.”

 Olsen and Sarkozy, the French financier brother of former French President Nicolas Sarkozy, were married for 5 years.